2023 WAFU Zone A Women's Cup: Venues

-After the successful hosting of the 2021 CAF Women's Champions League WAFU A Qualifiers] in Mindelo and the 2023 WAFU Zone A Schools Football Championship in Santa Cruz, the Cape Verdean Football Federation announced that this time it would host the tournament in Sal Islands. the FCF selected the biggest stadium in Sal to host the tournament.
+After the successful hosting of the 2021 CAF Women's Champions League WAFU A Qualifiers in Mindelo and the 2023 WAFU Zone A Schools Football Championship in Santa Cruz, the Cape Verdean Football Federation announced that this time it would host the tournament in Sal. the FCF selected the biggest stadium in Sal to host the tournament.

 Officials

 these officials were appointed by WAFU A to officiate the tournament.